Sound Transit ‘Red Line’ controversy cancels new ‘Tacoma Link’ light-rail name

 Sound Transit wasn’t breaking new ground in choosing color designations or having a red line.
 Nearly all U.S. multiple-line rail systems have a red line, Patrick said.
 But only about half call them “Red Line.”
 Washington D.C.’s Metro has a Red Line.
 The New York subway has three red lines but refers to them by numbers.

 Sound Transit said it will begin removing the Red Line name from its websites, maps and signage.
-The Red Line was still in use Tuesday evening on the agency’s website.

 Although redlining ended as an official practice, it continued behind closed doors in the form of discrimination.